Jameel Warney: Westchester Knicks (2019)

 On January 8, 2019, Warney was traded to the Westchester Knicks in exchange for Xavier Rathan-Mayes.
 Warney scored 20 points and recorded 14 rebounds in a first round 95–82 playoff victory over the Windy City Bulls, the Westchester Knicks' first playoff win in team history.

 Seoul SK Knights (2019–present)

 On July 17, 2019, Warney signed with the Seoul SK Knights of the Korean Basketball League.
 In his first season with Seoul, Warney played 43 games in a shortened season due to the COVID-19 pandemic.
 Warney led the Knights to a first-place 28–15 record while finishing fourth in the league in points per game (20.4) and third in rebounds per game (10.4).
 Seoul was named co-champions due to the cancellation of the postseason.
 Warney won the KBL's Foreign MVP award and was also named to the All–KBL Team.
 He re-signed with the team on September 26, 2020.

 In the 2020–21 season, Warney averaged 17.7 points (fourth in the KBL) and 8.6 rebounds per game.
 However, Seoul finished a disappointing 24–30 in ninth place.

+Warney won his second KBL Foreign MVP in the 2021–22 season.
+He was the league's leading scorer (22.6 ppg) and second in rebounds (12.4 rpg).
+Seoul won the regular season title with a 40–14 record.
+Sweeping Goyang Orion Orions 3–0 in the semifinals, Seoul beat Anyang KGC in the KBL Finals, winning the series 4–1.
+Warney averaged 26.3 points and 10.0 rebounds per game in the KBL Finals.

+Warney won the third KBL Foreign MVP in four years for the 2022–23 season.
+He led the KBL in scoring again with 24.1 points per game and was third with 11.3 rebounds per game.
+Seoul finished second in the regular season with a 36–18 record.
+The Knights swept the LG Sakers 3–0 in the semifinals.
+In a KBL Finals rematch with Anyang KGC, the series went to seven games, where Anyang won Game 7 in overtime, 100–97.

+In the 2024–25 season, Warney won his fourth MVP award, becoming the first player in KBL history to win four MVP awards, overtaking Johnny McDowell and Ricardo Ratliffe.
+He was the second unanimous winner in league history, besides McDowell in 1998.
+After the Knights won the regular season championship, Warney also announced that he intended to retire after the season.